-I’ve written over 30,000 words detailing what it’s like to have an investing career.
+I’ve written extensively on what it’s like to have an investing career.
 I’ve laid out the step-by-step process on how to get a hedge fund job for both experienced professionals and MBAs.
 What’s the one key takeaway from these guides?
 Having a killer stock pitch is what matters the most.

 Making a strong stock pitch is the way to get your foot in the investment industry.
 It’s how you can become a professional investor.